-To paraphrase the Mayor of Corvo, there’s not much to see or do in Flores and Corvo but a lot to experience.
+Paraphrasing the Mayor of Corvo, there’s not much to see or do in Flores and Corvo but a lot to experience.

 Instead of detailing all the places you can visit in the center of Portugal, I want to focus on the region as it was presented at BTL.

-But it’s not the tragedy I want to focus on, nor do I want this region to be the destination for “pity tourism” (if such thing exists).
+But it’s not the tragedy I want to focus on, nor do I want this region to be the destination for “pity tourism” (if such a thing exists).
 On the contrary, I admire how the regional tourism board for the Center of Portugal advertises the region as a country inside the country.

-I asked the question “so what does Vidigueira have” with care and a big smile, just in case she felt the urge to tell me to butt off.
+I asked the question, “so what does Vidigueira have” with care and a big smile, just in case she felt the urge to tell me to butt off.
 Then came a list of all the things one can do in this little town of Alentejo, with nearly 3,000 people.

-It’s not what they have, it’s what they make of it.
-And the woman behind the counter was very assertive – “Vidigueira is mostly a day trip destination, and we advertise it as such.
+It’s not what they have.
+It’s what they make of it.
+And the woman behind the counter was very assertive: “Vidigueira is mostly a day trip destination, and we advertise it as such.
 Although, people are welcome to spend more time if they want to.”